-Tutors: Mike Guy (Module Leader), Yota Adilenidou, Matt Haycocks, Sue Phillips, Lara Rettondini, David Scott (Fabrication Lab)
+Tutors: Sue Phillips (Module Leader), Yota Adilenidou, Inan Gokcek, Matt Haycocks, David Scott (Fabrication Lab)

 Yota Adilenidou is an architect, an MSc.
-AAD graduate from GSAPP, Columbia University, and currently a Ph.D.
-Researcher at the Bartlett, UCL.
+AAD graduate from GSAPP, Columbia University, and holds a Ph.D. by Architectural Design from the Bartlett, UCL.
 She is the Director of Arch-hives Ltd., a practice that focuses on the research of computational methodologies and digital fabrication for the activation of matter and form.

-Sue Phillips is an architect and is currently a Visiting Lecturer at two Universities in London.
-She has been teaching for over 20 years and aims to empower students to understand their own learning processes.
+Sue Phillips is an architect and visiting lecturer.
+She has been teaching for over 30 years.
+Her aim is to empower students to understand their own learning processes.
 She has worked in social and economic development in Africa and makes videos and sculpture.

 IN FIRST YEAR students on the BA Interior Architecture course are introduced to underlying concepts and principles associated with the discipline and learn fundamental processes, skills and techniques relevant to conceive, develop, resolve and communicate spatial design proposals.
 They are also introduced to the use of graphic design, CAD and 3D modelling software as well as the Faculty’s Fabrication Lab.

-In the first semester students are set a range of assignments and short projects: designing and making modular structures; light-box studies, to investigate qualities of light and scale through photography; and group research on existing built projects, to understand intent and representation.
+In the first semester students are set a range of assignments and short projects: a light-box study, to investigate qualities of light and scale through photography and drawing; and group research on existing built projects, to understand intent and representation.
 Building on these skills they are then asked to design their first piece of interior architecture.
-This year, working in teams, students surveyed and modelled another of the most complex and characterful major spaces of Westminster’s west-end campus: the New Cavendish Street building.
+This year, working in teams, students surveyed and modelled part of the Horniman Museum in Forest Hill.

-In the second semester, students individually re-ordered the interiors of Hansard Mews properties for an increasingly urgent programme of specialised repair, re-purposing, modi cation and upcycling of ‘stuff, waste, existing buildings and lifestyles’.
+In the second semester, students individually re-ordered the interiors of Hansard Mews properties for an increasingly urgent programme of specialised repair, re-purposing, upcycling or recycling of ‘stuff’ considering also ‘waste, existing buildings and lifestyles’.